Skip to content

 GraphLink

-Define your GraphQL schema once.
-Get fully typed client and server code — for Dart, Flutter, Java, TypeScript, and Spring Boot — in milliseconds.
+Your .graphql schema compiles to a fully typed client and server — for Dart, Flutter, Java, TypeScript, Kotlin, Spring Boot, and Express/Apollo — in milliseconds.

 pub.dev License: MIT GitHub Releases